 This Beginners Guide to Cryptocurrencies will cover the fundamentals of cryptocurrencies, how to get started and how to obtain your initial coins & tokens.
-While we recommend everyone seriously interested in investing and trading to take a comprehensive crypto trading course, this guide will help beginners get off to a great start.
-And, set them up for more advanced training as they enter the exciting world of cryptocurrencies.
+While we recommend everyone seriously interested in investing and trading take a comprehensive crypto trading course, this guide will help beginners get off to a great start.
+And set them up for more advanced training as they enter the exciting world of cryptocurrencies.

 Whether it’s buying, trading or mining, we’ll guide you to getting your first coins here!